c4arl0s/RysGitTutorial/README.md

 # 	* [Conclusion]()

-Creating a new branch is really just a way to keep this high-level overview in mind during your every day development.
+This module used two branches to experiment with new additions.
+In both cases, branches gave us an environment that was completely isolated from the **"Stable"** version of our website (the master branch).
+One of our experiments is waiting for us in the next module, while our CSS changes have been merged into the stable project, and its branch is thus obsolete.
+Using branches to develop small features like these is one of the hall-marks of Git-based software management.

+While this module relied heavily on branch diagrams to show the complete state of the repository, you don't need to keep this high-level overview in mind during your every day development.
+Creating a new branch is really just a way to request an independent working directory, staging snapshot, and history.
+You can think of branches as a way to multiply functionality presented in the first two module.

+Next, we will practice our branch management skills by examining the typical workflow of veteran Git users.
+We will also discover more complicated merges than the **fast-forward merge** introduced above.

 # 	* [Quick Reference]()